 Our pro forma net tangible book value as of June 30, 2020 was \$ million, or \$ per share of our common stock, based on the total number of shares of our common stock outstanding as of June 30, 2020.
-Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of outstanding shares of common stock, after giving effect to the conversion of all of the outstanding shares of our preferred stock, including the 15,107,984 shares of our preferred stock issued subsequent to June 30, 2020, into an aggregate of shares of common stock upon completion of this offering and the other transactions described below that occurred subsequent to June 30, 2020.
+Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of outstanding shares of common stock, after giving effect to the (i) issuance and sale of 15,107,984 shares of Series A preferred stock subsequent to June 30, 2020, (ii) issuance and sale of 121,950 shares of common stock subsequent to June 30, 2020 and (iii) automatic conversion of all of the outstanding shares of our preferred stock into an aggregate of shares of common stock upon the completion of this offering.

-After giving effect to the sale of initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been \$ million, or \$ per share.
+After giving effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been \$ million, or \$ per share.
 This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to new investors participating in this offering.